ramcdatta/pay-pay-test/ImmutableQueueImpl/README.md

 1. Coding task:

     please run **mvn test** to execute the unit test cases

 2. Design Question:

- Please find the powerpoint slides for rhe architecture diagram
+    Please find the powerpoint slides for the architecture diagram